attainu/project-pijush-konar-au7/README.md

-# Robin - GuruKul App
+# GuruKul App

+A Peer to peer educational website.
 The objective of this website/project is to provide a social platform to students and teachers from any university to Join As a Student or Teacher where they can teach or learn from one of the Teacher.

 ---